-In 2015, the value of the soba/udon food service segment was estimated at ¥1.24 trillion or \$10.1 billion.
-According to Fuji Keizai research, there were an estimated 34,995 soba/udon shops in 2014.
-This number decreased to 32,550 in 2015, a decline of 7% from the previous year.
+In 2016, the value of the soba/udon food service segment was estimated at ¥1.24 trillion or \$11.3 billion.
+According to Fuji Keizai research, there were an estimated 26,600 soba/udon shops in 2012.
+This number decreased to 24,400 in 2016, a decline of 6.2% from five years ago.
+Meanwhile, the market of quick service soba/udon shop has increased from ¥227.9 billion in sales and 8,020 outlets in 2012 to ¥251 billion and 8,180 outlets in 2016, up 10.1 % in sales and up 1.9% in number of outlets, in the last five years.
 Many of the restaurants that closed were single proprietorships, but chain operators have increased their number of outlets, typically at shopping malls and rest stops.

-Marukame-Seimen is the largest udon shop operator in Japan, and grew from ¥82 billion in sales and 775 outlets in 2015 to ¥83.5 billion (estimated) and 785 outlets (planned) in 2016.
+Marukame-Seimen is the largest udon shop operator in Japan, and grew from ¥85.6 billion in sales and 778 outlets in 2016 to ¥86.4 billion (estimated) and 793 outlets (planned) in 2017.

-Marukame-Seimen is a QSR udon chain operated by the Toridoll Company, featuring fresh cook udon and tempura.
+Marukame-Seimen is a QSR udon chain operated by the Toridoll Company, featuring fresh cooked udon and tempura.
 The company has seen marked growth since the first udon shop opened in Kobe in 2000.

-Noodles consumed outside of the home are frequently ranked as the most popular lunch item by consumers because they are quick to serve and quite inexpensive.
-A typical soba set menu will cost only ¥400 - ¥600.
+Noodles consumed outside of the home are frequently ranked as the most popular lunch item by consumers because they are quick to serve and inexpensive.
+A typical soba set menu will cost only $\pm 400 - \pm 600$ (\$3.70 - \$5.50).
 It is common for the Japanese working professional to eat a bowl of noodles in just a few minutes during their lunch break.

-The number of outlets of large chain soba/udon ships is expected to increase while the number of individual shops declines rapidly.
-Toridoll, the largest QSR noodle chain, has a 33.5% share of the subsector.
-However, in the category of full-service noodle shops, the majority are still individual outlets.
-Even the largest full service soba/udon chain, Sagami Group, has only 215 shops and a 3.7% share of the sub-sector.
+Within the soba/udon segment the number of large chains are expected to increase their market share while the number of independent shops declines rapidly.
+Toridoll (Marukame-Seimen's company), the largest QSR noodle chain, has a 34.1% of share of the sub-sector.
+However in the category of full-service noodle shops, the majority are still individual outlets.
+Even the largest full service soba/udon chain, Sagami Group, has only 215 shops and a 3.9% share of the sub-sector.

-Opportunities for U.S. exporters are principally the ingredients used as toppings for noodles.
+Opportunities for U.S. exporters lie principally in the ingredients used as toppings for noodles.
 This includes items such as chicken products, seasoned pork slices and sweet corn kernels.
 U.S. exporters wanting to enter this segment should target the major food service wholesalers that supply the shops.

-Regarding ramen shops, the Foodservice Industry Research Institute Report counted ramen shops in the sector of general restaurants, which is not broken down into sub-sectors.
-The Fuji Keizai Report estimated the value of the ramen segment as ¥436.8 billion in 2016, equal to \$4,171.2 million, and noted very little growth in the last three years, as an equilibrium was maintained through both expansion of ramen chains and closing of individual shops.
-There were about 15,620 ramen shops in 2016, a 0.8% increase from 2011.
+With regard to ramen shops, the Foodservice Industry Research Institute Report counts ramen shops in the sector of general restaurants, which is not broken down into sub-sectors.
+The Fuji Keizai Report estimated the value of the ramen segment as ¥440 billion in 2017, equal to \$4.0 billion, up 0.7% in sales from the previous year, and estimated number of ramen shop at about 15,650 outlets in 2017, a 0.2% increase from 2016.
+It has noted little growth in the last five years, as an equilibrium was maintained through both the expansion of ramen chains and the closing of independent outlets.
+Ramen is one of most popular Japanese foods not only for Japanese consumers but also for the increasing number of inbound tourists, according to a Japanese popular search site of restaurants.